Your Expert Guide: Spring break with kids (Mexico 2026)

 📌 Choose an inclusive resort if you’re looking to relax somewhere with beautiful beaches, a swim-up bar, a kids’ club and water slides.
 If you have zero interest in cooking then an all inclusive is also a great option.

-💥 Remember that all-inclusives will generally be busy, especially those geared towards partying a this time of year.
+💥 Remember that all-inclusives will generally be busy, especially those geared towards partying a this time of year so it’s worth either following my recommendations or ensuring you read all the reviews when choosing your hotel so you don’t accidentally wind up in party-central!

 📌 Otherwise, consider a traditional hotel or renting an apartment wherever you decide to stay as they’re generally cheaper and restaurants/street food in Mexico are excellent and very affordable.